-(3) Projections are based on 2017 Traffic and Revenue Study prepared by Stantec and 2017 Net Toll Revenue Report prepared by WSP USA in collaboration with WSDOT.
-Projected numbers subject to change.
+(3) Projections starting with Fiscal Years 2022 and beyond are based on the 2021 Traffic and Revenue Study prepared by Stantec, dated August 13, 2021, and the 2021 Net Toll Revenue Report prepared by WSP USA in collaboration with WSDOT, dated September 21, 2021.
+Projected numbers are subject to change.